Baseball Ejection Rules

 - Change into street clothes and either leave the park or take a seat in the grandstand, far away from the vicinity of his team's bench or bullpen.

-After being ejected, the individual may be subjected to additional penalties that will be determined by his League President.
+After being ejected the individual may be subjected to additional penalties such as suspension or fines.
+This will be determined by their respective League President.